 In the 1950s, ATypI published a classification method for grouping Roman-alphabet typeface designs into ten stylistic categories.
 The ATypI-Vox Typeface Classification System was adopted from a system that Maximilien Vox had devised in thr 1930s during his work as editor of the Deberny & Peignot general type specimen.

 Peignot retired from his position at Deberny & Peignot in the early 1960s.
 In 1972 his family business was bought by the Swiss Haas’sche typefoundry, which later merged with Linotype.
 In 1973, he was succeeded by John Dreyfus as president of ATypI, after serving in this position for 16 years.
 Charles Peignot died in Paris in 1983 at the age of 86.

 In 1982, ATypI established Prix Charles Peignot for Excellence in Type Design — an award that is presented every four or five years to a designer under the age of 35 who has made an oustanding contribution to type design.
 The winner is chosen by a committee of ATypI members appointed by the ATypI Board.
-Past recipients of Prix Charles Peignot are: Claude Mediavilla (1982), Jovica Veljović (1985), Petr van Blokland (1988), Robert Slimbach (1991), Carol Twombly (1994), Jean François Porchez (1998), Jonathan Hoefler (2002), Christian Schwartz (2007).
+Past recipients of Prix Charles Peignot are: Claude Mediavilla (1982), Jovica Veljović (1985), Petr van Blokland (1988), Robert Slimbach (1991), Carol Twombly (1994), Jean François Porchez (1998), Jonathan Hoefler (2002), Christian Schwartz (2007), Alexandra Korolkova (2013).